Apple expands Indian manufacturing, will export iPhones and components

 Apple last month started selling its iPhone XR model assembled in India by the local unit of Foxconn.
 It also assembles the iPhone 7 model in India through Wistron’s local unit in the tech hub of Bengaluru.

-On Monday, Prasad, showing a locally-assembled iPhone XR, said he expected Apple to expand its manufacturing operations further in India.
+On Monday, Prasad, showing a locally assembled iPhone XR, said he expected Apple to expand its manufacturing operations further in India.

-Apple’s Indian-made phones will also be exported, Prasad said, adding that exports of mobile phones and components from the country would be worth $1.6 billion each in the financial year to end-March 2020.
+Apple’s Indian-made phones will also be exported, Prasad said, adding that exports of mobile phones and components from the country would be worth $1.6 billion each in the financial year to end March 2020.